homebridge/verified/README.md

 * The plugin must successfully install.
 * The plugin must impliment the [Homebridge Plugin Settings GUI](https://github.com/oznu/homebridge-config-ui-x/wiki/Developers:-Plugin-Settings-GUI).
 * The plugin must not start unless it is configured.
-* The plugin must not execute postinstall scripts that modifies the users system in any way.
+* The plugin must not execute postinstall scripts that modify the users system in any way.
 * The plugin must not contain any analytics or calls that enable you to track the user.
 * The plugin must not throw unhandled exceptions, the plugin must catch and log it's own errors.
 * The plugin must be published to npm and the source code available on GitHub.